ChromeUniverse/Personal-website/public/posts/tech-picks-07-21.md

 Meet the [DevTerm](https://www.clockworkpi.com/devterm) by Clockwork Pi.
 It's an [open hardware](https://github.com/clockworkpi/DevTerm) ARM-powered portable computer that looks like it came straight out of a Radio Shack catalog from 1980's.
 The official website describes it as a "portable terminal for every dev", but it's actually a fully-fledged computer perfectly capable of running Debian-based Linux distros, such as Raspberry Pi OS, Ubuntu and Clockwork's own flavor of Linux, clockworkOS (which apparently is still in development).

 The DevTerm clearly takes a lot of inspiration from old-school portables from the 80's and early 90's like the NEC PC-8200 and the infamous Tandy TRS-80 Model 100.
-Folks craving some retrocomputing nostalgia will definitely find a lot to love with the DevTerm, and it manages to capture the core aesthetics of machines from the past while still maintaining a clean and very fascinating design.
+Folks craving some nostalgic retrocomputing vibes will definitely find a lot to love with this device - the DevTerm really manages to capture the core aesthetics of machines from the past while still maintaining a clean and very fascinating design.

 Like any good 21st century computing machine should, the DevTerm can run development tools for a wide range of programming languages and frameworks, including C/C++, Python, JavaScript/Node.js, Lua, Rust, Go, Processing, Arduino, and, of course, good ol' Basic and Lisp.
 You should also be able to run some basic gaming software, including fantasy consoles like PICO-8 and TIC-80 and retro emulators like RetroArch.